nickrosh/Tech_Notes/Software Engineering/Python/Hugging Face.md

 ![](../../Attachments/Pasted%20image%2020230317005142.png)

 At the highest level, the `pipeline` function let's you do an entire Transformer inference in one function.
-This function is a combination of [NLP](../../Machine%20Learning/Deep%20Learning/NLP.md) Tokenizer, the [Transformer](../../Machine%20Learnig/Deep%20Learning/Transformers.md) Model itself, and the postprocessing including turning the transformer output logits to [class](../../Machine%20Learning/Classification.md) probabilities with [Softmax](../../Machine%20Learning/Deep%20Learning/Activation%20Functions.md).
+This function is a combination of [NLP](../../Machine%20Learning/Deep%20Learning/NLP.md) Tokenizer, the Transformer model itself, and the postprocessing including turning the transformer output logits to [class](../../Machine%20Learning/Classification.md) probabilities with [Softmax](../../Machine%20Learning/Deep%20Learning/Activation%20Functions.md).

 ## Model